Cariprazine

-Cariprazine was approved for medical use in the United States in September 2015.
+Cariprazine was approved for medical use in the US in September 2015.
 It was approved as a generic medication in 2022, but is covered by patents until 2029.
-Cariprazine was approved by the TGA for use in Australia in 2020.
-As of 2025, the cost of Cariprazine is generally around $50.00USD, $30.60AUD on the PBS and £80.36 in the UK when on the NHS.
+Cariprazine was approved by the Therapeutic Goods Administration (TGA) for use in Australia in 2020.
+As of 2025, the cost of Cariprazine is generally around US$50, $25AUD on the PBS and £80.36 in the UK when on the National Health Service (NHS).

 Medical uses

 Cariprazine is used to treat patients with schizophrenia, schizoaffective disorder and manic, depressive, or mixed episodes associated with bipolar I disorder.
-In the United States it is approved for schizophrenia in adults, acute treatment of manic or mixed episodes associated with bipolar I disorder in adults and treatment of depressive episodes associated with bipolar I disorder (bipolar depression).
+In the US, it is approved for schizophrenia in adults, acute treatment of manic or mixed episodes associated with bipolar I disorder in adults and treatment of depressive episodes associated with bipolar I disorder (bipolar depression).
+In Australia, the UK, and the European Union, cariprazine is approved only for treating schizophrenia.

-Cariprazine consistently improved clinical severity across a spectrum of patients with bipolar disorder or schizophrenia - effectively reducing psychosis, anxiety, manic and depressive symptoms.
-In Australia, the United Kingdom, and the European Union it is approved only for treating schizophrenia.
+Cariprazine consistently improved clinical severity across a spectrum of patients with bipolar disorder or schizophrenia, effectively reducing psychosis, anxiety, manic and depressive symptoms.